Hochopepper/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ```
 You learn 2 cantrips and 3 first level spells from the sorcerer spell list.
 You
-learn 1 spell from the sorcerer spell list each time you level up.
-A sorcerer
+learn 1 spell of a level you are capable of casting, no more than 5th level,
-who knows a spell that you do not may teach you that spell over the course of
+from the sorcerer spell list each time you level up.
+A sorcerer who knows a
-one week.
+spell that you do not may teach you that spell over the course of one week.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.